Models under which random forests perform badly; consequences for applications: Introduction

 Rather, the examples given in section 2 are meant for situations in which the random forest algorithm is properly greedy in one-dimension, i.e.~uses data on $(X_j,Y)$ for some $j$ to create a split; they do not apply to the variant proposed and shown to be consistent in section 20.14 of \cite{DevroyeGyorfiLugosi:1996} and in section 6 of \cite{BiauDevroyeLugosi:2008}, whose rules for splitting are based on data on $(X_1,X_2,\ldots,X_d,Y)$.
-The arguments we are able to provide in favour of no consistency or of very slow rate of convergence are intuitive, but they are easily seen to be supported by simple numerical experiments, as illustrated in section 3.
+The arguments we are able to provide in favour of a very slow rate of convergence are intuitive, but they are easily seen to be supported by simple numerical experiments, as illustrated in section 3.

 Although the properties we identify imply that random forests can perform very badly compared to the optimal predictor, it is not at all our intention to put random forests in a bad light (which would be difficult to do in view of their good record in applications and of the scarcity of methods of comparable scope and success).
 In fact, our second purpose is to show that simple methods based on statistics of `variable importance' and `variable use' can help to determine whether the bad performance of a random forest is due to the presence of predictor variables such as the $X_1$ and $X_2$ just mentioned and to construct a `many-armed' version of random forest that performs much better; this too is explained in section 2 and illustrated by simulation in section 3.
+Section 4 offers some perspective on our results and considers open questions.